dgrtygry/Firedeb-Desktop/README.md

-Thisis just a simple desktop called "Firedeb" that i have created.
+This is just a simple desktop called "Firedeb" that i have created.